Hadaka Matsuri: Konomiya

-One of the biggest and oldest festivals is the Owari Ōkunitama Shrine Hadaka Matsuri held in Inazawa, where the festival originated over 1300 years ago.
-Every year, men participate in this festival in hopes of gaining luck for the entire year.
-The most famous part of the festival is when the shin-otoko (神男) enter the stage and has to find a way back to the shrine, called naoiden.
-The participating men must try and touch the shin-otoko to transfer their bad luck to him.
-During the night time ceremony, all the bad luck is transferred in a charcoal coloured giant mochi.
-The black mochi is made with rice mixed with the ashes of the burned Omamori from last year.
+One of the biggest and oldest Hadaka Matsuris is the Owari Ōkunitama Shrine Hadaka Matsuri held in Inazawa, where the festival originated over 1300 years ago.
+Every year, people participate in this festival in hopes of gaining luck for the entire year.
+The most famous part of the festival is when the shin-otoko (神男) enters the stage and has to find a way back to the shrine, called naoiden.
+The participants must try and touch the shin-otoko to transfer their bad luck.
+During the nighttime ceremony, all the bad luck is transferred in a charcoal colored giant mochi.
+The black mochi is made with rice mixed with the ashes of the burned omamori from last year.
 The mochi is then buried in a secret location in the nearby forest.

-The men participating wear only a loincloth named a fundoshi, and socks named tabi.